AndreasLrx/ecstasy/doc/Tutorial.md

 - RawSerializer: Custom binary serialization of components fields.
 Compact form but not related to any RFC.
 - JsonSerializer: Classic json serialization of components.
 Not compact but readable.

-If you need a missing serializer, you can write it yourself by inheriting the @ref ecstasy::serialization::Serializer class.
+If you need a missing serializer, you can write it yourself by inheriting the @ref ecstasy::serialization::Serializer "Serializer" class.
 In case of a commonly used serializer type (json/yaml/NDR...) feel free to open an issue about it.

 @warning